Interview with the President

 While M&A offers major advantages of scale in a short time of period, it also means taking on a package of unattractive assets.
 Whether this challenge can be managed successfully following the merger and contribute to growth will be the crucial factor in such decisions.

 I try to keep three things in my mind to achieve at the top level with good balance - financial soundness, profit growth and management efficiencies.
-Our updated ROE, which considered as one of the most important managerial goals in general, showed around 12.7% and achieved the highest level of our industry, but that never put as a company's sole management goal.
-Both high level of capital ratio (around 26.2% and another top level figure in our industry) and healthy debt/equity ratio (around 1.9 times) are also my strong interests.
+Our updated ROE, which considered as one of the most important managerial goals in general, showed around 13.6% and achieved the highest level of our industry, but that never put as a company's sole management goal.
+Both high level of capital ratio (around 25.8%) and healthy debt/equity ratio (around 2.0 times) are also my strong interests.
 As I subject to stringent monitoring these figures, not only have we recorded outstanding CAGR profit growth but also financial rating upgraded to A+ in 2014.

 Through our bank borrowings, we are exposed to risks from interest rate increases and potential funding issues.
 Our response must be to promote a shift to ten year loans/bonds with fixed interest rates in principle, and to win the confidence of financial institutions by continuing to grow and posting profits and keep the high credit rating (A+ currently).
 As we have a large number of office buildings, earthquake is also a major risk.
 We have completed reinforcements that in theory will enable our buildings to withstand a quake of intensity level 7 on the Japanese scale.
 New buildings are designed as far as possible with quake-damping and quake-proofing measures.

 We have introduced earthquake-resistant technology in our new buildings alongside a range of environmentally conscious initiatives.
-We also offer positive support to female career development, as reflected in our declared target of having women occupy 20% of managerial positions by 2020.
-Moreover, we became a sponsor of Japan Para - Badminton Federation and Shogi "Kisei sen" , "Seirei sen".
+We also offer positive support to female career development.
+Moreover, we became a sponsor of Japan Para - Badminton Federation and Shogi competition.
 In terms of giving workers equal opportunities, we won an award as a company with an outstanding record in the employment of people with disabilities.
-In other activities to help children orphaned in the March 2011 earthquake disaster, we make donations each month through the Ashinaga Fund.
 Moreover, since setting up the HULIC Student Architecture Competition, we have added fresh initiatives each year including programs designated to stimulate students' intellectual curiosity.

 - Investor Relations